mrjk/ansible-dumpall/README.md

 Requirements
 ------------

-* Ansible:
- * Version: 1.4 and higher.
+Ansible 1.4 and higher.
+This is compatible with Ansible 2.0.
- * Version: 2.0 and higher.

 Installation
 ------------